piero-aiello/wp-add-menu-page/README.md

 ```

 ## Create Sub menu page from parent slug
-BuildPage()cal also return the slug of page as variable for sub menu usage:
+BuildPage() can also return the slug of page as variable for sub menu usage:

 ```php
 include('vendor/autoload.php');